naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 ### What is your advice for experienced people like yourself?
 I consider myself as someone who is still learning.
 However, here's my opinion: Use your power for others.
 Help a sister or brother up!
 As the case may be.
 Our community would be better if we support each other.

-### Just for laughs: some fun/quirky facts about you.
+### Just for laughs:Some fun/quirky facts about you.
 I represented my elementary and secondary/high school in athletics competitions.
 I was in the relay team; and ran 100 meters and 200 meters races.
 However, Sweet bread happened!
 So I lost it.
 I still believe that soon, my glory days on the tracks would be restored.
 Additionally, I have other cool skills that I am hell-bent on retaining.
 I draw and sing very well (I’ll like to think so!)…Laughs.
 I got both skills from my Dad.
 Plus, in school, I was nicknamed 'Effizzi' for my drawing prowess.

 ## About Author: